prefix-dev/pixi/docs/tutorials/ros2.md

   The crux of this tutorial is to show you only need pixi!
 - On Windows, it's advised to enable Developer mode.
 Go to Settings -> Update & Security -> For developers -> Developer mode.

+!!! note ""
     If you're new to pixi, you can check out the [basic usage](../basic_usage.md) guide.
     This will teach you the basics of pixi project within 3 minutes.

 ## Create a pixi project.